aguaviva/micro-jpeg-visualizer/README.md

 ##Intro

-This a a JPEG visualizer in just ~~280~~ 250 lines in easy to read python code.
+This a a JPEG visualizer in just ~~280~~ 250 lines in easy to read Python 3.0 code.

 ##Features